 On our visit in September 2020 we looked round the souvenir shops, admired the restaurants and mooched about the Scottish produce shops.
 We walked to the North Pier, and then the other pier, and went and took the car to the ferry in good time.

 My hot tip for Oban would be the fish market at the ferry terminal.
 NOT the one with the tartan on but right next to the terminal building.
 You’ll find it as there’s a huge queue outside.
 Great price seafood, and super popular.
+This would be a good place to pick up some Scotland souvenirs to remember your trip by.

 The ferry from Oban to Castlebay (which is Barra’s main port) leaves at 13:40 and gets in at 18:25.
 Don’t be late as it cost almost £100 for a car and two passengers!